dewenni/ESP_Buderus_KM271/README.md

 ## ESP-Flash-Tool

 In the releases, you can find also the binary of the Software.
-If you don´t want to use PlatformIO, you can also use the `firmware.bin` file and flash it directly on the ESP.
+If you don´t want to use PlatformIO, you can also use the `esp_buderus_km271_xxx.bin` file and flash it directly on the ESP.
 There are several tools available to flash binaries to the ESP.
 One of them is [ESPHome-Flasher](https://github.com/esphome/esphome-flasher/releases)